ChristianGracia/RESTful-Java-Web-Service/README.md

 # RESTful-Java-Web-Service

-This repo contains a RESTful web service written in Java
+This repo contains a RESTful web service written in Java with a MySQL db

 ## Installation